aaronlws95/deep-learning-tutorial/DL_SELF_STUDY_RESOURCES.md

-# Deep Learning Self-Learning Resources
+# Deep Learning Self-Study Resources

 This is a list of free material that I have personally used to study deep learning (and related topics) or have been recommended to me.